Silesian orthography

 Silesian orthography consists of many systems for writing the Silesian language.
-The current de facto standard is the Ślabikŏrzowy szrajbōnek or ślabikŏrz for short, largely but not entirely displacing Steuerowy szrajbůnek ("Steuer's alphabet).
+The current de facto standard is the Ślabikŏrzowy szrajbōnek or ślabikŏrz for short, largely but not entirely displacing the first Silesian alphabet, the Steuerowy szrajbůnek ("Steuer's alphabet).
 These systems use variants of the Silesian alphabet, which derives from the Latin alphabet, but includes some additional letters with diacritics.
 The orthography is mostly phonetic, or rather phonemic—the written letters (or combinations of them) correspond in a consistent manner to the phonemes of spoken Silesian.

 Steuer's alphabet

-The first major and widely adopted writing system for Silesians was created by doctor Feliks Steuer in the 1930's.
+The first major and widely adopted writing system for Silesians was created by doctor Feliks Steuer in the 1930s.
 It consists of 30 graphemes and 8 digraphs, based partially on Polish orthography and partially on Czech orthography.